ghettovoice/ol-tilecache/README.md

 ## Installation

-Install it thought NPM or Bower:
+Install it with NPM or Bower:

 ```shell
 npm install ol openlayers ol-tilecache